elduvelle/el_neural_plot/README.md

 2. In Matlab, navigate to the respository and open `see_neural_plot`
 3. Change options if you'd like
 4. Run `see_neural_plot` (F5 / Run)
+5. Questions or comments are welcome: ask me on Twitter @ElDuvelle

 ### Disclaimer:
 - the code may not work (especially in Matlab versions < 2022b)